nginxinc/nginx-s3-gateway/docs/getting_started.md

     nginx-s3-gateway:unprivileged-oss
 ```

+It is worth noting that due to the way the startup scripts work, even the unprivileged container will not work with a read-only root filesystem or a specific uid/gid set other then the default of  `101`.

 ### Building the NGINX Plus Container Image

 In order to build the NGINX Plus container image, copy your NGINX Plus